Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Deployment Scheduling under Recoil Constraints

+A example of Algorithm \ref{alg:greedy}, with the parameters and corresponding $e_{si}$ ,$\Delta \theta_{pi}$, is shown in Table \ref{param}.
+The results shows that $e_{si}$ and $\Delta \theta_{pi}$ remain small across different altitude differences, and the SSc's orbit remains close to circular.

 Based on this, an approximate optimal transfer strategy is proposed.
-In this strategy, the service spacecraft's near-circular orbit before each deployment is approximated as a circular orbit with the same semi-major axis.
-The departure and arrival times, $t_{0i}$ and $t_{fi}$, for each transfer are then determined using the principle of an orbital transfer phase difference of $\pi$, as shown in Eq. (\ref{fast}).
-This approach simplifies the original $2n$-dimensional optimization search into solving $n$ independent systems of equations, significantly reducing computational complexity.
+In this strategy, the SSc's near-circular orbit before each deployment is approximated as a circular orbit with the same semi-major axis $a_{si}$.
+The departure and arrival times, $t_{0i}$ and $t_{fi}$, for each transfer are then determined using the principle of an orbital transfer phase difference of $\pi$: